 True Adventures in Better Homes and Gardens #Decor & Decorating#art April 25 | Cat Rocketship Photographer Nadine Boughton mashes up illustrations '50s men's adventure magazines with pages from '50s Better Homes and Gardens to make thrilling scenes of animal attacks and daring escapades.
 Images courtesy Nadine Boughton.
 I am so jealous I didn't have this idea first. ᔥ Laughing Squid and Nadine Boughton Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS Megan's Offbeat Home cooking challenge NEXT Use drawers as shelves Show/Hide comments [ 7 ] Where can we buy prints of these?
 I would love to have one!
 2 agree Reply Agreed!
 Please, please, please sell these, Nadine!
 Reply She's going to start selling prints!
 I emailed her to ask.
 (Her email address is on her website.)
 She told me she'll let me know once prints are available; if you email her, she'll probably do the same for you.
 Reply Way to be self-motivated!
 I'll email her to so OBH can help spread the news.
 Reply Awesome!
 I love these!
 Reply Cool!
 This stuff reminds me of the collage work a neighbor of mine does.
 You can see some here http://paulfrickart.web.officelive.com/default.aspx.
 I know he used to sell prints, but what's so cool about the originals is that, in this day of photoshop, you can actually look closely and see the lines from where the magazine cut outs were put together.
 Reply Love!
 The sailor in the bathtub!
 Lost and battling bats in the bedroom!
 My living room is in a sexy spy aquarium thriller!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.